Towards Markov-State Holography: Appendix B: Convergence of histograms

-In this section, we prove that the histograms of transition probabilities conditioned on histories converge to a stationary distribution when the length of histories tends to infinity.
+{B.\arabic{equation}} In this appendix, we prove that the histograms of transition probabilities conditioned on histories converge to a stationary distribution when the length of histories tends to infinity.

-As introduced in the main text, we assume that there is at least one observable Markov state $\gamma$ in the network.
-We split all possible history sequences $S_k$ of length $k$ into two disjoint sets depending on whether they have visited the observable Markov state $\gamma$ or not , i.e.~$\{S^j_k\} = \{S^j_k\}^\mathrm{M} \cup \{S^j_k\}^\mathrm{N}$, where
+As introduced in the main text, we assume that there is at least one observable Markov state in the network and denote the set of observable Markov states as $O=\{1,\ldots,q\}$.
+We split all possible history sequences $S_k$ of length $k$ into two disjoint sets depending on whether they have visited any observable Markov state or not, i.e.~$\{S^j_k\} = \{S^j_k\}^\mathrm{M} \cup \{S^j_k\}^\mathrm{N}$, where

 The histogram is also decomposed into two parts $h_k(p) = h_k^\mathrm{M}(p) + h_k^\mathrm{N}(p)$.
 We will investigate the two parts separately in the following subsections.